Lagelu, Oyo State

+History

 Lagelu Local Government Area was created in the year 1976.

 Geography

-Lagelu Local Government Area has an average temperature of 28 degrees Celsius and a total area of 338 square kilometers.
-The Local Government Area has an average humidity of sixty-three percent and an estimated annual precipitation of two thousand millimeters.

-Economy

-A variety of commodities, including cassava, maize, yam, cocoa, and kolanut, are grown in the raucous Lagelu Local Government Area's agricultural sector.
-With multiple markets, including the Lagelu main market, where a range of commodities are bought and sold, trade plays a significant role in the Lagelu LGA economy.
-In Lagelu LGA, other significant economic pursuits include hunting, root and herb processing, and textile weaving and dyeing.

-Geography

-Lagelu Local Government Area has an average temperature of 28 degrees Celsius and a total area of 338 square kilometers.
-The Local Government Area has an average humidity of sixty-three percent and an estimated annual precipitation of two thousand millimeters.
+Lagelu Local Government Area has an average temperature of 28 degrees Celsius or 82.4 degrees Fahrenheit and a total area of 338 square kilometres or 131 square miles.
+The Local Government Area has an average humidity of sixty-three percent and an estimated annual precipitation of two thousand millimetres or 78.7 inches.

 Economy

 A variety of commodities, including cassava, maize, yam, cocoa, and kolanut, are grown in the raucous Lagelu Local Government Area's agricultural sector.
 With multiple markets, including the Lagelu main market, where a range of commodities are bought and sold, trade plays a significant role in the Lagelu LGA economy.
 In Lagelu LGA, other significant economic pursuits include hunting, root and herb processing, and textile weaving and dyeing.